 You'll find Matrix control, in the tone parameters.

-Hardware required to send MIDI CCs to the Roland MC-707
+Hardware to send MIDI CCs to the Roland MC-707

-You're trying to figure out which MIDI controller to buy for use with the Roland MC-707 or MC-101?
+You're trying to figure out which MIDI controller to buy and connect to the Roland MC-707 or MC-101?
 Maybe looking for something relatively small, inexpensive, and easy to set up?
 At the moment I think you should be leaning towards Novation Products.

 I play around with a variety of software and hardware synths and sample libraries, so I like something that's going to be flexible and reliable.
 For this, I can recommend the Launchpad Pro mk3, which has two MIDI out ports and up to 8 custom pages with 8 virtual sliders.
 You can program up to 64 virtual sliders to control all your MC-707 and MC-101 tracks.